Usamarana01/Fruits-recognition-System-/README.md

 ## Getting Started

-To get started with FruitRecog, follow the instructions in the [Documentation](docs/README.md).
+To get started with FruitRecog, follow the instructions.

-## Contributing

-Contributions are welcome!
-Whether you're a machine learning enthusiast, web developer, or documentation expert, you can contribute to FruitRecog by improving the models, enhancing the user interface, or updating the documentation.
-Please see our [Contribution Guidelines](CONTRIBUTING.md) for more information.

 ## License